typerefinery-ai/deploy-site-template/README.md

 ### Publish space

-1. In a web browser, open CMS Homepage on [http://localhost:8113](http://localhost:8113).
+1. On experiences tabs, top most tabs in the app, click CMS experience.
 2. On your new space click on the `...` button and select `Publish space`.
 3. On `Publish space` dialog select `All` in `Publish Options`, click on `Deploy after Publish` toggle, and click `Publish` button.
 4. Wait for the space to be published and deployed.